sqli-nantes/dockup/README.md

 # dockup
-Do you want an international packaging and integration system ?
+Do you want an universal packaging and integration system ?
 Dock UP !

 ## Description
 **dockup** is a tool built on [Docker](https://www.docker.com/) which allows to embed your application in an everywhere runnable package